MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-security-settings-and-ip-protection.md

 - Even though `allowDebugging` is set to `false`, you will still be able to view that code if an extension is deployed through Visual Studio Code as a **DEV extension**, as opposed to deployed using a cmdlet, by using the **Extension Management** page in [!INCLUDE [prod_short](includes/prod_short.md)] or via AppSource.
 - Custom external tools for AL might get access to the DAL information exposed by the debugger by listening to debugger events triggered by Visual Studio Code.

-> [!NOTE]
-> `allowDebugging` does not apply to [Profiles](devenv-profile-object.md), [Page Customizations](devenv-page-customization-object.md) and [Views](devenv-views.md), because these objects cannot define any custom logic in procedures or triggers.
-The code for Profiles, Page Customizations, and Views defined in an extension with `allowDebugging` set to `false` can still be accessed and copied using [Designer](devenv-inclient-designer.md).

 ### allowDownloadingSource

 When this is set to `true` in the `app.json` file of extension A, the source code and any media files of extension A can be downloaded, for example, from the **Download Source** option in the **Extension Management** page in [!INCLUDE[prod_short](includes/prod_short.md)].
 Extension A can be a PTE or a DEV extension.
 The default value of `allowDownloadingSource` is `false`.